mkearney/rtweet.download/README.md

 ## Notes

-\* The `"friends/list"` endpoint returns **a single list of up to 5,000 friends**, so 15 requests can only return 15 complete friend lists if the 15 accounts all follow 5,000 or fewer accounts.
-To retrieve the complete list for users following more than 5,000 accounts, multiple requests (friends\_count / 5,000) are required.
+\* The `"friends/ids"` endpoint returns the **up to 5,000 friend IDs of a single user**, so 15 requests can only return all the friend IDs of 15 users if all 15 of those users follow 5,000 or fewer accounts.
+To retrieve all the friend IDs for users following more than 5,000 accounts, multiple requests (friends\_count / 5,000) are required.